 Unless the patient’s case is particularly urgent, it may do him/her a lot of good to get a consultation before the actual treatment.
 This way the patient can get acquainted and comfortable with the dental chair.
 This would also be a good time for the dentist to explain the procedure in a careful and understandable way.

 Many people who admit to having dental anxiety, especially those who have had negative experiences with a dentist, say that some of their most common triggers include the sound of the drill or the smell of the dental facility.
-Drown out the noise of the drill by playing some calming music or mask the smell with some essential oils.
+Drown out the noise of the drill by playing some calming music or mask the smell with something pleasant.

 Trust is gained not only when the patients see how professional you, the dentist, are.
 Other things factor in such as the neatness of your office, the cleanliness of your linens and overall clinic, the friendliness of your staff, etc. Give them a reason to trust not only you but also your practice!

 Visual cues are essential in creating a professional and reliable atmosphere for your anxious patients.
-Aside from ensuring your whole space is clean (and that certain sterilizing equipment is clearly visible to them), wearing the right uniforms matters.
-The sight of old, dirty, or poorly managed dental uniforms are discouraging and contrary to creating a professional and reliable image!
+Aside from ensuring your space is clean (and that certain sterilizing equipment is clearly visible), wearing the right uniforms matters.
+The sight of old, dirty, or poorly managed dental uniforms are discouraging and contrary to a professional and reliable image!
 Always make sure your lab coats are sparkly clean and, if using scrubs for yourself and your staff, pick calming colors.

 Dental uniform management should not be a burden and should never get in the way of delivering great service!
 Contact Unitex today for linen services that are reliable, high-quality, and hassle-free – call 866-864-8399 to get started!